 Why Do Babies Whine?

-1. He cannot communicate beyond a limited point
+1. Cannot communicate beyond a limited point

 4. Needs a diaper change

-5. Feeling hot or cold
+3. Feeling hot or cold

-6. Could be a fever, rash or something similar
+6. Could be fever, rash or pain

-7. That naughty air bubble in the wind pipe
+7. That naughty air bubble in the windpipe

 8. He needs some pampering

-9. Language issues due to autism
+10. Language issues due to autism

-10. Gastrointestinal reflux
+11. Gastrointestinal reflux

-Babies have a tendency to develop gastrointestinal or acid reflux due to an underdeveloped lower esophageal sphincter, which is a bundle of muscles present at the point where the esophagus meets the stomach.
+Babies tend to develop gastrointestinal or acid reflux due to an underdeveloped lower esophageal sphincter, which is a bundle of muscles present at the point where the esophagus meets the stomach.
 Its primary function is to prevent the backflow of stomach contents into the esophagus.
-In babies, a poorly developed sphincter lets some stomach acid to the esophagus, causing pain and irritation.
-Crying or whining is one of the symptoms of this condition (5).
+In babies, a poorly developed sphincter releases some stomach acid to the esophagus, causing pain, gas, and irritation.
+Being fussy, crying, or whining is one of the symptoms of this condition (5).

 How To Deal With A Whiny Baby?